Nihal Sarin: Junior career

-Nihal won the Kerala State Championship in the Under-07 category in 2011, the Under-09 title twice, the Under-11 title twice and Under-15 title once.
+Nihal won the Kerala State Championship in the Under-07 category in 2011, the Under-09 title twice, the Under-11 title twice, and the Under-15 title once.
 He became runner-up in 2015 State Senior championship in Irinjalakuda at the age of 10 years, thus becoming eligible to represent Kerala in the 2015 National Challengers Championship.
-He was twice the State Under-19 Runner-up at the age of 8 and 10 years, respectively.
+He was twice the State Under-19 runner-up at the age of 8 and 10 years, respectively.

 Nihal was the 2013 National Under-9 Champion in Chennai, the 2014 National Under-11 Bronze medalist in Puri, and the 2015 National Under-11 Silver medalist in Pondicherry.

 Nihal won the gold medal in the World Blitz Championship in the Under-10 category in Al-Ain in 2013.
 In the same category, he was the Rapid and Blitz gold medalist in the Asian Youth Championship in Tashkent in 2014.

 At the age of 10 in Thodupuzha, Nihal played simultaneously against 112 players of all age categories and won all his games.

 At the end of 2013, Nihal began working with Ukrainian GM Dimitri Komarov, an experienced coach with international success in his playing days, whom he met by accident at a tournament while Komarov was coaching the United Arab Emirates team.
 Dimitri would go on to coach Nihal for several years.